cxlan2002/gitskill/README.md

 # gitskill
-Creating a NEW branch is quick.
+Creating a new branch is quick.